BogdanovTimm/NotesOblivion/💻 IT/C/Concurrency/Concurrency.md

 • Critical sections (code paths that operate on unprotected shared data) must be protected, usually by using a mtx_t mutex.
 • Conditional processing dependencies between threads are modeled with cnd_t condition variables.
 • Thread code that does not have the ability to rely on a post mortem cleanup by main should use thrd_detach and place all its cleanup code in atexit and/or at_quick_exit handlers.

+3.19.2.5 Calls to cnd_signal and cnd_broadcast should occur inside a critical section that is protected by the same mutex as the waiters.